 1. Google re-clustered duplicates

-If your server was unstable for a few days, Google failed to fetch some URLs multiple times → temporary removal.
-Usually recovers within 1-2 weeks after fixed.
+If your server was unstable for a few days, Google failed to fetch some URLs repeatedly and temporarily removed them.
+This usually recovers within 1–2 weeks after the server is fixed.

-How to confirm: Crawl Stats → “By response” for 5xx anomalies in the last 90 days.
+How to confirm: Settings → Crawl stats → “By response” and look for 5xx (server error) spikes in the last 90 days.

 6. Low crawl rate, URLs not fetched in a long time

-Google occasionally purges URLs that haven’t been crawled in a long time and don’t have fresh inbound links.
+Google occasionally purges URLs that have not been crawled in a long time and lack fresh inbound links.

 Shortest path to fix